Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 In TLS-X.509 mode using PKIX trust models, a client is uniquely identified by the tuple of the serial number of the presented client certificate and the issuer.

 Note well: having identified a connecting entity does not mean the server necessarily wants to communicate with that client.
-For exammple, if the Issuer is not in a trusted set of Issuers, the server may decline to perform RADIUS transactions with this client.
+For example, if the Issuer is not in a trusted set of Issuers, the server may decline to perform RADIUS transactions with this client.

-There are numerous trust models in PKIX environments, and it is beyond the scope of this document to define how a particular deplyment determines whether a client is trustworthy.
+There are numerous trust models in PKIX environments, and it is beyond the scope of this document to define how a particular deployment determines whether a client is trustworthy.
 Implementations that want to support a wide variety of trust models should expose as many details of the presented certificate to the administrator as possible so that the trust model can be implemented by the administrator.
 As a suggestion, at least the following parameters of the X.509 client certificate should be exposed: